Drew Tyler Bell

-Drew Tyler Bell (born January 29, 1986) is an American actor and dancer.
+Drew Tyler Bell (born January 29, 1986) is an American actor.
 He graduated from Barbizon Modeling and Acting School in Akron, Ohio.
 He also graduated from the David Nazarian College of Business and Economics at California State University, Northridge.
 He earned an M.B.A. from the Booth School of Business at the University of Chicago.

 Career

 Bell is perhaps most known for his role as Thomas Forrester in The Bold and the Beautiful, which he held from 2004 until 2010, for which he won the 2010 Daytime Emmy Award for Outstanding Younger Actor in a Drama Series.
 He has made other television appearances, including the television series Jake 2.0, Standoff, and Desperate Housewives.
 He was also in the television movie, Love's Abiding Joy.
 He has also performed in numerous television commercials.

 Bell made his feature film debut in Jeepers Creepers II, which was released in August 2003.
 He also appeared in The Seeker: The Dark is Rising as James Stanton and in Her Best Move as Josh.
 In addition, he appeared in the independent film State's Evidence (2006).

 On stage, Bell appeared as Hanschen in the Broadway show, Spring Awakening, and earlier in regional theatre productions.